mrbusche/backseatfan.com/_posts/2010-07-21-brett-favre-interview-with-usa-today.md

   <blockquote>
     <p>
-      <strong> </strong>&#8220;Our visit was great.
+      <strong> </strong>"Our visit was great.
 I think the world of him (and) his patience.
 He and I joked about how there were some rocky times (between them) last year.
 All of a sudden, we weren't sittin' on the front porch anymore BS-ing.
 But any good team has that.
-We're both competitors, that happens.&#8221;
+We're both competitors, that happens."
     </p>
   </blockquote>